ibaned/gmodel/README.md

 target_link_libraries(myprogram gmodel)
 ```

-Several example executables are included and compiled along
+Several example executables can be found in the `tests/` directory.
-with the library.

 ## Features